This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Finland (at least 1 case)

-Finland is the latest country to confirm a case of the Wuhan coronavirus.
+Finland has one case of coronavirus.
 The patient, a 32-year-old woman from Wuhan, arrived in the country on January 23, traveling the same day to a village in the northern Lapland region, according to CNN’s affiliate MTV3 Finland.

 She developed respiratory symptoms and fever on Sunday and went to the emergency room on Tuesday, MTV3 Finland reports.